 MVBER is due to expire on 31 May 2023 and the European Commission (EC) has consulted upon its extension.
 In July 2022, the EC issued a call for evidence on its intention to extend MVBER by five years and to update its Supplementary Guidelines on vertical restraints in motor vehicles sale/repair agreements.
-The EC proposes to amend the Supplementary Guidelines to reflect the importance of access to vehicle-generated data needed for repair and maintenance services as a factor of competition but no other major changes are being proposed.
+The EC proposes to amend the Supplementary Guidelines to reflect the importance of access to vehicle-generated data needed for repair & maintenance services as a factor of competition but no other major changes are being proposed.

-In parallel, the Competition & Markets Auhority (CMA) has proposed a recommendation to the Secretary of State to replace the retained MVBER when it expires on 31 May 2023 with a motor vehicle block exemption order (MVBEO) tailored to the needs of UK businesses and consumers.
+In parallel, the Competition & Markets Authority (CMA) has recommended the Secretary of State to replace the retained MVBER when it expires on 31 May 2023 with a motor vehicle block exemption order (MVBEO) tailored to the needs of UK businesses and consumers.
 The proposal is that any MVBEO would be broadly similar to the retained MVBER that expires on 31 May 2023, to ensure the continuity of the current regime for businesses.
 Therefore, whilst some amendments may be made to, for example, reflect market developments, the CMA does not consider that any major changes to the existing rules are warranted (for example, it is proposed that relevant market share thresholds and lists of what is regarded as hardcore restrictions will be retained).

 With regard to vehicle warranties and repair/maintenance carried out by independent providers, the CMA proposes to provide MVBEO Guidance to clarify that clauses in OEMs’ and authorised dealers/repairers’ documents to consumers should state that consumers can use services of independent repairers without losing warranty benefits.